Pearson-Higher-Ed/design/c/mobile-search/v1.0.0-beta.1/index.md

 dependencies:

 tagline: |
-  This component defines the standard visual style for the user settings screen.
+  This component defines the standard visual style for the search screen.
+This pattern applies to ILP only.
 features:
-  - configure notifications, alerts
+  - content search
-  - allow cellular transfer
+  - results populate in content order
 usage_guidelines: |
-  Every instance of the user settings screen should come from this component.
+  For ILP only.
+Additional search parameters to be added for future applications as they are designed.

 blocks:
 # IOS